JTVeiga/vuepress-deploy/docs/src/i40/README.md

 >In this work, we will explore a methodology with defined steps and stages for the migration of traditional systems until we reach the AAS models, finally, a case study is conceived seeking to conceptualize the new approaches of digital models with the concepts of I4.0.

+## Methodology used to define the method steps

+### Legacy Systems

+Traditional manufacturing systems were called in this article Legacy Systems - specifically designed to meet individual demands.
+Thus, legacy systems have their own architectures and specific production systems.

+> In traditional manufacturing systems, distributed control systems are commonly used, supported by Programmable Logic Controls (PLCs) and basic programming languages ​​such as Ladder, Blocks, List.
+As mentioned in the introduction to this material, these systems need to be transformed into digital models to reach I4.0.

+> The first stage of this work classifies an integration proposal that allows interoperability in unified languages ​​of the I4.0 components.
+The I4.0 standards describe the RAMI 4.0 - Reference Architecture Model for I4.0, being a three-dimensional model that contains layers, life cycle and traditional manufacturing hierarchy standard.

+> The interoperability of traditional assets is possible using the AAS specified in I4.0.
+Before starting the manipulation and vision of the AAS, we will study models and architectures to connect the physical part (Traditional System) with the virtual components (Connected World - I4.0).

+### Production Flow Scheme - PFS

+The Production Flow Scheme (PFS) technique supports the modeling system of this work derivated from Petri Net (PN) being a representation of discrete event systems (DES).

+> These systems allow the systematic decomposition of activities and their flows at a more abstract level, unlike UML (Unified Modeling Language), a language for modeling software.
+The PFS understands a high-level language independent of technologies and manufacturers widely used to design system processes

+### Unified Modeling Language - UML

+The class diagrams (UML - Unified Modeling Language) illustrate these elements at a higher level of detail, typical in object-oriented projects (OOP).

+> The descriptions presented on the class diagrams do not depict the behavior for individual entities; for this reason, it needs models representing dynamic behavior and relationships between agents